Exawind/openturbine/docs/sphinx/theory/fsi-api.rst

 Overview
 ^^^^^^^^

-OpenTurbine was designed as a flexible multibody dynamics solver to be coupled with external modules for fluid forcing at various fluid-dynamics-model fidelity levels.
-At the lowest level, OpenTurbine is coupled to a blade-element or blade-element-momentum-theory (BEMT) solver like AeroDyn.
-At mid-fidelity, OpenTurbine is coupled to a CFD solver, such as AMR-Wind, wherein blades are represented in the fluid as actuator lines and forces are calculated through BE/BEMT.
-At the highest fidelity, OpenTurbine is directly coupled to a geometry-resolved fluid mesh in a solver like Nalu-Wind.
+Kynema was designed as a flexible multibody dynamics solver to be coupled with external modules for fluid forcing at various fluid-dynamics-model fidelity levels.
+At the lowest level, Kynema is coupled to a blade-element or blade-element-momentum-theory (BEMT) solver like AeroDyn.
+At mid-fidelity, Kynema is coupled to a CFD solver, such as AMR-Wind, wherein blades are represented in the fluid as actuator lines and forces are calculated through BE/BEMT.
+At the highest fidelity, Kynema is directly coupled to a geometry-resolved fluid mesh in a solver like Nalu-Wind.

-In all of these coupling approaches, the common thread is that forces and moments are passed to OpenTurbine and OpenTurbine provides position and velocity of the structure.
-For the preliminary development of OpenTurbine and the coupling API, we assume that the fluid solver will provide **point** force and moments that are appropriately distributed to the nodes in a manner consistent with the beam basis functions.
+In all of these coupling approaches, the common thread is that forces and moments are passed to Kynema and Kynema provides position and velocity of the structure.
+For the preliminary development of Kynema and the coupling API, we assume that the fluid solver will provide **point** force and moments that are appropriately distributed to the nodes in a manner consistent with the beam basis functions.

-In the following we describe the fluid-structure coupling between a single **structural member** of OpenTurbine and a corresponding fluid model.
+In the following we describe the fluid-structure coupling between a single **structural member** of Kynema and a corresponding fluid model.
 As discussed above, a member could be a beam, rigid body, or a massless 6-DOF point.
 Each member can be mapped to one or more fluid models.
 For example, in a geometry-resolved CFD model, the CFD domain surrounding a